 - The Garcia Group has contracted a professional repair call center to quickly and efficiently handle all of our emergency calls 24 hours per day, 365 days per year.
 They can be reached by calling our office and choosing extension 9.

-- For normal maintenance and repair request, Tenants should use the On-Line Maintenance Request link in order to submit a work order, which will be delivered directly to our Tenant Coordinator for processing,.
+- For normal maintenance and repair requests, Tenants should use the On-Line Maintenance Request link in order to submit a work order, which will be delivered directly to our Portfolio Manager for processing.
 Tenants may also call our office and press Ext 9 to go to our intake service, in order to have the work order submitted.